-These are some recent comments on our petition:
+These are a few comments on our now closed petition:

 Compulsory microchipping is another term for Council sanctioned killing of cats- in particular Stray cats.
 Curfews would create huge stress for owners and it is well- known that cats do their best work at night.